A Free Lunch with Influence Functions? Improving Neural Network Estimates with Concepts from Semiparametric Statistics: Causal Inference and Influence Functions

 \subsection{Influence Functions}

-Semiparametric theory and, in particular, the concept of Influence Functions (IFs), are known to be challenging to assimilate \cite{Fisher2019, Levy2019, Hines2021}.
-Here we attempt to provide a brief, top-level intuition, but a detailed exposition lies beyond the scope of this paper (more details are included in the supplementary).
-Interested readers are encouraged to consider introductions by \cite{Kennedy2016b, Fisher2019, Hines2021, Tsiatis2006}.
+Semiparametric theory and, in particular, the concept of Influence Functions (IFs), are known to be challenging to assimilate \citep{Fisher2019, Levy2019, Hines2021}.
+Here we attempt to provide a brief, top-level intuition, but a detailed exposition lies beyond the scope of this paper.
+Interested readers are encouraged to consider work by \citet{Kennedy2016b, Fisher2019, Hampel1974, Ichimura2015, Hines2021, Bickel2007, Newey1994, Newey1990, Chernozhukov2017, vanderLaanRubin2006}, and \citealp{Tsiatis2006}. \\

 An estimator $\Psi(\hat{\mathcal{P}}_n)$ for an estimand $\Psi(\mathcal{P})$ (for example, the ATE) has an IF, $\phi$, if it can be expressed as follows: